trendmicro/cloudone-container-security-helm/README.md

 ### Add capabilities to runtime vulnerability scanner

-Runtime vulnerability scanner needs the priviledge to access all directories and files in an image. `DAC_READ_SEARCH` is needed when the file permissions do not allow scanner to access the files or directories in an image.
+Runtime vulnerability scanner needs the privilege to access all directories and files in an image. `DAC_READ_SEARCH` is needed when the file permissions do not allow scanner to access the files or directories in an image.
 In this case, you can add `DAC_READ_SEARCH` to the `scanner`'s capabilities

 ```
 securityContext: